 Interested in Applying?

 Interested in applying to Duke Graduate School?
 We're interested in you.

 Information about the process of applying for admission to graduate study at Duke is provided in this section of the Graduate School website.
 Please read all instructions carefully to ensure proper and complete application, and to avoid mistakes that may delay the consideration of your file.

 Students seeking to do graduate work at Duke University for degree purposes must be formally admitted to the Graduate School by the Dean.
-The Graduate School requires applicants to hold a bachelor's degree (or the equivalent to a U.S. bachelor's degree) from an accredited institution.
+The Graduate School requires applicants to hold a bachelor's degree (or the equivalent of a U.S. bachelor's degree) from an accredited institution.
 In addition to the prerequisite bachelor's degree, all applicants must submit satisfactory scores on the Graduate Record Examination (exceptions to this requirement are listed in the GRE Scores section under Application Requirements), scanned electronic transcripts from all post-secondary school education, three letters of recommendation, a Statement of Purpose, and the online application with $80 application fee.
 International applicants must also provide official scores for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Individual departments may specify additional application requirements, which can be found in their program descriptions.

 Students who do not intend to earn an advanced degree at Duke, but who wish to take graduate courses, may apply for non-degree admission.
 Non-degree admission must be formally approved by the Dean and is granted in three different categories: (1) admission as a regular non-degree student with a particular department; (2) admission as a special non-degree student without departmental affiliation through the Office of Continuing Studies; and (3) admission as an unclassified student in the summer session only.